Make 2022 better by saving $5000 in cash

-Once you notice how much you’re spending unnecessarily, you’ll be amazed how quickly you can start building your savings.
+Once you notice how much you’re spending unnecessarily, you’ll be amazed how quickly you can achieve your monthly savings target.

 Cutting some of the fat out of your spending will free up extra cash for your $5,000 savings goal.
 But, reducing expenses is a limited strategy.
 There are only so many corners you can cut before you’re left with a circle.

-However, there is no limit to how much you can increase your income.
+However, there is no limit to how much you can increase your monthly income.

 Of course, bringing in an extra Franklin or two every month takes less work than building up a 5-figure income stream.
-But … they are both possible.
+But … both are possible.
 It just depends on what you’re willing to commit to.

-To save $5,000 in a year, maybe you want to make an extra $200 a month.
-There are countless opportunities to do this, but here are just a few ideas:
+To help save $5,000 in a year, you could shoot for a monthly income surplus of $200.
+There are countless opportunities to do this, but here are a few ideas:

-- Get a part-time job that pays $13/hour and work a minimum of 5 hours a week
+- Get a part-time job that pays $15/hour and work a minimum of 5 hours a week

 - Provide a service in your neighborhood (walking dogs, tutoring, babysitting, etc.) that generates $50/week